Mush's Blog

 2. Lack of skill.
 Very often, we put things off because we are not good at them, or we just don’t know how to do them.
 The obvious way to deal with this is to learn.
 I knew somebody who dreaded the monthly reports because she wasn’t good at Excel.
 She used to make mistakes and feel stressed.
 So obviously, she would put it off until the very last minute, which would make it even worse.
 Until one day, she figured she had to learn it and get good at it.
 Once the stress of making mistakes and the fear of failure was gone, the task wasn’t as dreadful and the procrastination was also gone.
 Why do you think most salespeople procrastinate calling up the upset customer, or delay in resolving any conflicts, or put off the diet plan – because they are not good at these things and there’s a fear of failure.

-Please let me know if you found the above useful.
-And guess what the third reason is.
-Then stay tuned for part 2.
-[A recent photo of sunset through a window - one of those things that can't wait.]
+[A recent photo of sunset through a window – one of those things that can’t wait.]

 Five benefits of waking up earlier…